 The "John" named in this passage is most likely Annas' son who succeeded Caiaphas as the 'official' high priest in 37 AD.
 Not much is known about Alexander.

-Why did they ask, "By what power or by what name have you done this (Acts 4:7)?"
+Why did they ask, "By what power or by what name have

 They were asking at least about the power or authority by which the lame man had been healed.
 In addition, they could have been asking also about the power or authority by which the people in the temple had been taught.